 Ginger: Like ‘deadly’, like Lowana was just saying.

 Paul: Yeah, yeah.
-Words, like ‘shame’, for people who speak indigenous Aboriginal English have a slightly different connotation.
+Words, like ‘shame’, for people who speak indigenous Aboriginal English, have a slightly different connotation.
 There are sort of words like that that also mark the in group, that dialect difference.
-And that still, even if you grow up without language, you still can sort of having feelings of connection to a culture through language by the way that you use English, a different way of using English.
+And that still, even if you grow up without language, you still can sort of have feelings of connection to a culture through language by the way that you use English, a different way of using English.

 Ginger: What does it mean in Aboriginal English?